Automattic/theme-components/readme.txt

 = Does this theme support any plugins? =

-Components includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.
+Components includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - [Date] =
 * Initial release

 == Credits ==